andrasq/node-qnit/Readme.md

 console.log, and is faster to type.
 The intent is to have a tracer call that can run asynchronously and not add much overhead to the test being timed, in case the test is timing sensitive (TODO: verify in practice)

+printf supports the following conversions:

+- `%s` - interpolate a string into the output
+- `%d` - an decimal number.
+Unlike traditional `printf`, this will print floats as floats.
+- `%f` - a floating-point value
+- `%i` - a decimal integer.
+The integer conversions truncate the value.
+- `%x` - a hexadecimal integer
+- `%o` - an octal integer
+- `%b` - a binary integer
+- `%c` - the character value of the first character of the string argument
+- `%%` - the `%` escape character itself
+- `%O` - an object formatted with util.inspect to depth: 6

 ### Assertions